Accessibility in Meetings

 -

-3. Offer Multiple Ways to Participate:
+3. Offer Multiple Ways to Participate

 -

 Virtual Meetings: Use a platform that has accessibility features, such as live captioning, screen reader compatibility, and keyboard shortcuts.
 Tools like Zoom, Teams, and Google Meet often offer closed captioning or real-time transcription.
+Use platforms that re compliant with Web Content Accessibility Guidelines (WCAG) to ensure accessibility for people with disabilities.

 -